ismailfaruqi/tech-choices/README.md

 ### 4. Server: Dell Poweredge

 Dell servers have great management called iDRAC which I like.
+It is also user friendly, such as having service tag logically placed in the backside, as well as informative lamps.
+They also expose their hardware.

 ### 5. Server: Supermicro